How To Make Homemade Setting Spray

 Why You Should Use A DIY Setting Spray

-A DIY setting spray allows you to be in control of the ingredients you put onto your skin, and it helps you save money over time too!
-Here are some more reasons why you should use a homemade setting spray:
+A DIY setting spray lets you control the ingredients you put on your skin, and it helps you save money over time, too!

 Sets Your Looks For Longer